Johnny on the Run: Plot

 In Edinburgh, young Polish boy Janek/Johnny lives with his aunt and cousins.
 He feels an outcast in the home.
-One day when he is out pushing his baby cousin in a pram a group of boys start to taunt him about being Polish and a fight begins, during which the pram rolls off.
+One day, when he is out pushing his baby cousin in a pram, a group of boys start to taunt him about being Polish, and a fight begins, during which the pram rolls off.
 Janek chases after it with a growing crowd chasing.
 He catches the pram at the head of a flight of steps.
 His aunt materialises and calls him a wicked boy.
 The crowd mills behind her.
 Janek is scared and runs off through the alleys.
-He ends on Princes Street and sees a poster for trips to his homeland of Poland in a travel agent.
-He goes in and is told the cheapest way to travel is a ship from Dundee to Danzig which costs £17.
+He ends on Princes Street and sees a poster for trips to his homeland of Poland at a travel agent.
+He goes in and is told the cheapest way to travel is a ship from Dundee to Danzig, which costs £17.

 He sneaks into the back of a removal lorry labelled Dundee.
-Arriving at night he encounters two thieves trying to break into a house.
+Arriving at night, he encounters two thieves trying to break into a house.
 They tell him that they have lost their key and get him to climb in the fanlight to unlock the door.
 They get him to wait in the hall while they steal a brooch from a safe.
-The phone rings and they are startled.
+The phone rings, and they are startled.
 They run off just as a policeman arrives.
-The men split and one takes Janek.
-They get a lift north in the back of a lorry but start to fight and fall out.
+The men split, and one takes Janek.
+They get a lift north in the back of a lorry, but start to fight and fall out.

-In the middle of the night they go to a remote cottage where an old man lets them sleep on his floor.
-Janek runs off while they sleep going further north.
-He shelters in ruined castle and the next day a group of children find him and take him to their special school in Perthshire.
+In the middle of the night, they go to a remote cottage where an old man lets them sleep on his floor.
+Janek runs off while they sleep, going further north.
+He shelters in a ruined castle, and the next day, a group of children find him and take him to their special school in Perthshire.
 The children call him Johnny.